Republican Party of Florida

 The Republican Party of Florida (RPOF), also called the Florida Republican Party, is the affiliate of the Republican Party in the U.S. state of Florida.
-It is currently the state's dominant party, controlling 20 out of 28 of Florida's U.S. House seats, both U.S. Senate seats, the governorship and all other statewide offices, and has supermajorities in both houses of the state legislature.
+It is currently the state's dominant party, controlling 20 out of 28 of Florida's United States House of Representatives seats, both United States Senate seats, the Governor of Florida and all other statewide offices, and has supermajorities in both houses of the state legislature.

 The Republican Party held power in state politics during the Reconstruction era after the American Civil War and included African American legislators and officials.
 Democrats regained power in Florida and across the South until the 1960s.

 History

 Several of Florida's governors and U.S. senators were Republican after the Civil War during the Reconstruction era.
 There were Republican African American officeholders from the end of the Civil War until before 1900 in Florida.
 The Republican Convention of 1867 in Tallahassee was the first statewide convention of Republicans.
 Josiah T. Walls was a delegate to the convention.

 Harrison Reed organized the Union Republican Club in Jacksonville and sent a delegation to the National Union National Convention in 1864.
 After the American Civil War black Republicans mainly joined the Union League organized by Daniel Richards and William U. Saunders.
 Richards was able to have pro-black rights resolutions passed at conventions.
 Reed stated they were "pandering to Negroes".

 Richards, Saunders, and Liberty Billings campaigned for black support for the 1868 Florida Constitutional Convention.
 Edward McPherson, Clerk of the United States House of Representatives withdrew printing contracts from the "Radical Republican" supporting Jacksonville Florida Times, it later went bankrupt, instead supporting the moderate Florida Union.
 Richards accused Freedmen's Bureau officials of working against him.

 Richards and Saunders' wing controlled a majority of the delegates at the constitutional convention.
 They submitted their proposed constitution to George Meade and held a nomination convention that selected a gubernatorial ticket of Billings and Saunders and Jonathan Clarkson Gibbs for Florida's at-large congressional district.
 However, Reed's faction, claiming that the Radicals did not have a quorum, held another meeting and received support from Meade, who later approved their constitution.
 The Radical's constitution made most local and state offices elected while the moderate's constitution made those offices appointed and reduce representation of black counties in the state legislature.
 The Florida Radicals failed to gather support in Congress for their constitution, with even Benjamin Butler supporting the moderate's constitution.
 The constitution was approved by voters in 1868.